- After meeting at the airport, we will drive to our hotel in County Clare, around an hour's drive.

 - We explore a beautiful limestone lough and discover stunted yew and hazel scrub, perhaps seeing wood white butterflies (the Burren is home to 80% of Ireland’s butterflies), and look out from the hilltops over a very distinctive landscape.

 - This morning we take the ferry to Inishmore, the largest of the three Aran Islands and home to some excellent limestone flora, where we pay a visit to Dun Aengus prehistoric stone fort.
-We will then continue to our guesthouse on Inisheer, the smallest and most eastern of the Aran Islands.
+We will then continue to our hotel on Inisheer, the smallest and most eastern of the Aran Islands.

 - Accommodation: Inisheer, 2-nights on full board basis.